THE HEROIC HEARTS PROJECT UK TEAM

 Guy served in the UK military for 5 years, leaving in 2014.
 He is currently enrolled as an undergraduate student at the University of Roehampton, studying a BSc in Psychology and Counselling.

 After witnessing the loss of a very close friend during active service, Guy developed PTSD.
-Since leaving the military, his experiences with different plant medicines highlighted the root causes of his trauma and how he was maintaining it through his behaviour and thought patterns.
+Since leaving the military, his experiences with different psychoactive medicines highlighted the root causes of his trauma and how he was maintaining it through his behaviour and thought patterns.

 Social Media Manager